egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 A single keystroke for viewing new syntaxes, instead of 18 or 7.

-A keystroke that will reload the new Vim syntax within your VIEW, impacted by that very syntax file we are developing.
+A keystroke that will reload the new Vim syntax within your VIEW, impacted by that syntax file we are developing.

 Single-Key Stroke Syntax Reloading
 ==================================

 For this single keystroke to work well, we need to stay within the same VIEW (editor session of Vim editor) window throughout the whole time during our entire syntax
 development:  Same Vim edit session.
 No opening, no closing.

-So, let us move those reloading of syntax commands back into a single Vim session.
+Let us move those reloading of syntax commands back into a single Vim session.

 Selecting Available Function Key
 --------------------------------